sosunnyproject/react-test/readme.md

 import react, import component create class that extends Component of ReactDOMand use that class object in main js or html files to render

+2-4.
+Validating Props with PropTypes you add key={index} in src/App.js App-render function.
+Because of the error that says 'index.js:2177 Warning: Each child in an array or iterator should have a unique "key" prop.'